 Literature review.
 Pedagogical frameworks/ models for student-generated videos

-The best way to start is to have a clear picture and a general understanding of the main components of digital media literacy framework.
+As always, the best way to start is to have a clear perspective.
+To clarify, we need to start from understanding the main components of digital media literacy framework.

 Source: Adapted from Reyna, J., Hanham, J., & Meier, P. C. (2018).
 A framework for digital media literacies for teaching and learning in higher education.
 In E-Learning and Digital Media, 15(4), p.
 178.

-Below you can see the model designed by Reyna and Meier (2018) which highlights in a visually appealing way the essential aspects we need to consider when we work with any type of digital media:
+Below you can see the model designed by Reyna and Meier (2018).
+Most importantly, it highlights in a visually appealing way the essential aspects we need to consider when we work with any type of digital media: